openenclave/openenclave/samples/helloworld/README.md

 The reverse is also true for functions defined in the untrusted host that the trusted enclave needs to call into.
 The untrusted host will implement this function and the `oeedger8r` tool generates some marshaling code in the enc directory with the same signature as the function in the host.

-To generate the functions with the marshaling code the `oeedger8r` is called in both the host and enc directories from their makefiles:
+To generate the functions with the marshaling code the `oeedger8r` is called in both the host and enc directories from their Makefiles:

 To generate the marshaling code the untrusted host uses to call into the trusted enclave the following command is run: